rutkar11/CV-generator/README.md

-# cv-generator-app-reactjs
+# CV-Generator

-CV generator application developed using ReactJS, Express JS,  NodeJS and Mongo Db.
+CV Generator application developed using ReactJS, Express JS,  NodeJS and Mongo Db.

 ## Technologies Used: